WhatsApp/erlt/README.md

 door to greater IDE integration, safer refactorings, and faster, more specific feedback from the compiler.

-ErlT has three dialects (or modes):
-- DT (dynamically typed)
-- ST (statically typed)
-- FFI (a bridge between ST and DT parts)
+By default, ErlT is checked (i.e. statically typed), but it also allows some functions or modules to be unchecked (i.e. dynamically typed), both to aid migration and to allow code to be written for which we don't yet have a good typing model, most notably around concurrency.
+ErlT also has an FFI, which provides a structured way to allow checked and unchecked ErlT to interract.

-**ErlT DT** is very close to classic Erlang.
+**Unchecked ErlT** is very close to classic Erlang.
 There are only a few differences:

-- ErlT DT is stricter about scoping of variables - it enforces lexical scoping.
+- Unchecked ErlT is stricter about scoping of variables - it enforces lexical scoping.
   (Right now it does it by forbidding ambiguity)
-- ErlT DT is explicit about already bound and free variables in patterns.
+- Unchecked ErlT is explicit about already bound and free variables in patterns.
   (Right now it does it by forbidding ambiguity)
 - It replaces records with new constructs: [enums](./doc/04_enums.md), [structs and shapes](./doc/05_structs.md).
 - The new [`import_type`](07_import_type.md) construct allows using types from remote modules via short names.

-**ErlT ST** is (syntactically) a subset of ErlT DT.
+**Checked ErlT** is (syntactically) a subset of unchecked ErlT.
 It enforces a typing discipline.
-The type system is based on [the Hindley-Milner type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), extended to support erlT data types and pattern matching.
+The type system is based on [the Hindley-Milner type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), extended to support ErlT data types and pattern matching.
-Notably, ErlT ST is currently limited to only the sequential parts of Erlang, and some sequential constructs (like list comprehensions or exceptions) are not supported yet.
+Notably, checked ErlT is currently limited to only the sequential parts of Erlang, and some sequential constructs (like list comprehensions or exceptions) are not supported yet.

-**ErlT FFI** allows DT code to be exposed via an ST API.
+**ErlT FFI** allows unchecked code to be exposed via a checked API.
 See [modes](./doc/03_modes.md) for more information.

 ## Getting started using ErlT